 The North Pier was extended one last time in 1940, and the light was moved to its current location.
 It was also encased in steel panels and painted it’s distinctive white with black stripes.

 The US Coast Guard took over management Lighthouse Service, including the North Pier Light in the 1940s and so lighthouse keepers were no longer needed after 1945.

 In 1995, US Coast Guard removed the 4th order Fresnel lens and installed an automated red flashing light powered by solar panels.

 The unique square-pyramidal design of the lighthouse is the only surviving example of this type left in the United States.
 In 2021, the lighthouse was featured on a postage stamp as part of the Mid-Atlantic Lighthouse series done by the United States Postal Service.
 The image of the light on the stamp was one of the last works done by artist Howard Koslow.

-Opened during Presque Isle State Park hours
+Viewable during Presque Isle State Park hours

 Tower not open to the public.

 Located on the North Pier adjacent to the Coast Guard Station, near beach 11

 Self-Guided Three Lights Audio Tour